 - This article helps you understand how menopause after hysterectomy is different and how beneficial HRT can be.

-- Learn when you can resume sexual activities and how vaginal dryness after hysterectomy can affect your sex life.
+- Learn when you can resume sexual activities and how vaginal dryness and loss of sex drive can affect your sexual wellbeing.

 We have also sections dedicated to the following topics